18mr/action/_posts/2017-07-04-save-healthcare.md

 title: "Tell Congress: Don't Play With Our Lives"
 category: campaigns
 featured-image: '/static/images/featured/savetheinternet.png'
-blurb: "Tell your Senators to Vote NO on the ACA Repeal Bill and to obstruct Senate business!"
+blurb: "Tell your Senators to Vote NO on the ACA Repeal Bill!"
 callcampaign: true
 campaignId: 18
 ---